Migrating from Hugo

 Hugo and Astro share some similarities that will help you migrate your project:

-Hugo and Astro are both modern static-site generators, ideally suited to content-focused websites like blogs.
+Hugo and Astro are both modern static-site generators, ideally suited to content-driven websites like blogs.

 Hugo and Astro both allow you to author your content in Markdown.
 However, Hugo includes several special frontmatter properties and allows you to write frontmatter in YAML, TOML or JSON.
 Even though many of your existing Hugo frontmatter properties will not be “special” in Astro, you can continue to use your existing Markdown files and YAML frontmatter values.